ReproNim/stat-repronim-module/_episodes/01-lesson-statistical-basis.md

 ### Questions on Bayesian statistics and comparison with frequentist:

-* Why are Bayesian statistics not very used in medical or life science journals ?
+* Why are Bayesian statistics not very used in medical or life science journals?
-* What are the key advantage of Bayesian statistics ?
+* What are the key advantage of Bayesian statistics?
 * What do Bayesian statistics require before you can apply them - do we have this

-## Notion of model comparison : BIC/Akaike
+## Notion of model comparison: BIC/Akaike

 Model comparison is **fundamental**.
 Here are a few links on this topic: